-The Architecture of Conformity: The British House System in Asian International Schools
+The Architecture of Conformity: The British House System

 The Colonial Root: A Transplanted Operation

-By positioning Asian students within these distinctly Eurocentric traditions, international schools risk engaging in a form of institutional “Orientalism” — what Said (1979) describes as a Western mode of dominating, restructuring, and exerting authority over the East.
+When schools in Asia adopt the House System, they are not simply organising students into teams; they are importing a cultural framework historically associated with preserving distinctions of caste, class, and social hierarchy (Dierenfield, 1975; Antoniadou, 2017).
+Said (1979) described “Orientalism” as a Western mode of dominating, restructuring, and exerting authority over the East.
 In many cases, these imported cultural norms are introduced with limited sensitivity toward the social traditions and communal structures already present within local cultures.
 Over time, this may contribute to a gradual cultural distancing, where globally mobile middle-class students become less connected to the histories, practices, and traditions rooted in their own societies.
+As an international educator, I find this troubling: students need roots and connections to their familial and national histories, which should be celebrated, not eroded, in international schools.

 Engineering “Docile Bodies” through Surveillance